Updated: Nov 27, 2020

 Reflecting the brand identity

-For example, the reception area is where organisations need to strike a lasting first impression on clients and employees alike.
-Through the strategic incorporation of specific colours in that space, organisations can ensure that their brand is instantly recognisable and viewed positively.
+For example, the reception area is where organizations need to strike first impression on clients and employees alike.
+Through the strategic incorporation of specific colours in the space, organizations can ensure that their brand is instantly recognisable and viewed positively.

 Defining the office space with colour

 Colour is greatly entrenched in our lives and can shape our experiences.
-It functions not only as a decorative element, but also as a tool that keeps employees aligned with the brand vision as they work collectively towards achieving organisational goals.
-Colour also has the capacity to improve employees’ concentration, reduce stress levels and enhance their mood.
+It functions not only as a decorative elements, but also a tool that keeps employees aligned with the brand vision as they work collectively towards achieving organizational goals.
+Colour also has the capacity to improve employees' concentration, reduce stress levels and enhance their mood.

 To utilise colours effectually, we must understand how different colours coexist with each other and separate features such as lighting, materials and patterns.
 We also need to explore all facets of colour and apply it wisely to foster a positive and productive workplace.